-Who wants to be the one that forgets?
+Do you want to be the one who forgets?

 So – I thought I’d share the method I use, and see if it helps you too.